Patna

 One of the oldest continuously inhabited places in the world, Patna was founded in 490 BCE by the king of Magadha.
-Ancient Patna, known as Pataliputra, was the capital of the Magadh Empire through Haryanka, Nanda, Mauryan, Shunga, Gupta and Pala dynasties.
+Ancient Patna, known as Pataliputra, was the capital of the Magadha Empire throughout the Haryanka, Nanda, Mauryan, Shunga, Gupta, and Pala dynasties.
 Pataliputra was a seat of learning and fine arts.
 It was home to many astronomers and scholars including Aryabhata, Vātsyāyana and Chanakya.
 During the Maurya period (around 300 BCE) its population was about 400,000.
 Patna served as the seat of power, and political and cultural centre of the Indian subcontinent during the Maurya and Gupta empires.
 With the fall of the Gupta Empire, Patna lost its glory.
-It was revived again in the 17th century by the British as a centre of international trade.
+The British revived it again in the 17th century as a centre of international trade.
 Following the partition of Bengal presidency in 1912, Patna became the capital of Bihar and Orissa Province.

-Until the 19th century it was a major trading and commercial hub in India.
+Until the 19th century, it was a major trading and commercial hub in India.
 After independence there were a few downturns but its economy was still stable.
 After the separation of Jharkhand from Bihar, it lost its glory.
-Now trials are made to develop the city.
 As per the Directorate of Economics and Statistics (Government of Bihar), Nominal GDP of Patna District was estimated at INR 63,176.55 crores in 2011-12.
 As of 2011-12, Patna already recorded per capita gross domestic product of ₹1,08,657, way ahead of many other Indian cities and state capitals.
 Using figures for assumed average annual growth, Patna is the 21st fastest growing city in the world and 5th fastest growing city in India according to a study by the City Mayors Foundation.
 Patna registered an average annual growth of 3.72% during 2006–2010.
-As of 2011-12, GDP per capita of Patna is ₹1,08,657 and its GDP growth rate is 7.29 per cent.
+As of 2011-12, the GDP per capita of Patna is ₹1,08,657, and its GDP growth rate is 7.29 per cent.
 In June 2009, the World Bank ranked Patna second in India (after Delhi) for ease of starting a business.